ondat/documentation/docs/concepts/cloning.md

 The Ondat Cloning feature has the following limitations:

-1. Cloning volumes across namespaces is not supported.
+1. Cloning volumes across namespaces is only supported in Kubernetes v1.26.0 or greater.
 1. A clone volume must be the same size as the source volume which it is attempting to clone.
 1. A clone volume must have the same filesystem as the source volume which it is attempting to clone.